Medically reviewed by Drugs.com. Last updated on Nov 18, 2020.

 The first evaluation focuses on your medical history.
 You'll discuss your symptoms, their relation to your menstrual cycle and any other relevant information.
 To prepare for this discussion, make lists that include:

-- All your symptoms, even if they seem unrelated to the reason you scheduled the appointment
+- All of your symptoms, even if they seem unrelated to the reason you scheduled the appointment

 - Key personal information, including major stresses or recent life changes